 If you are going to foam roll your upper back you get the added benefit of having the force dispersed to the nearby scapula or shoulder blades as well.
 In fact, you consciously have to raise your arms out over your body if you want to target and hit the spine most effectively during the foam rolling.
 But beyond this, there is another very important anatomical difference that accounts for rolling of the upper back and not rolling the lower back.
 That is the natural curvatures of those areas of the spine.

 The thoracic spine is naturally curved forward into something called kyphosis.
 This is when we slump our shoulders forward and look hunched over.
 This gets worse the more we ignore our posture and develop muscle imbalances over time.
 We are all chronically deficient in thoracic extension.
 Using the foam roller to help us get more extension is one of the most valuable things we can secondary to a thoracic chiropractic adjustment.

-On the other hand, the curve of the lumber spine is opposite.
-It is naturally lordotic which means that it curves backwards.
+On the other hand, the curve of the lumbar spine is opposite.
+It is naturally lordotic which means that it curves backward.
 Forcing your lower back into more extension is going to aggravate many conditions that are devastating if the extension gets worse.
 Conditions like stenosis or a spinal stress fracture are most notable.
-Even if neither of these conditions exist, you are never really able to effectively roll this area.
+Even if neither of these conditions exists, you are never really able to effectively roll this area.
 This is because the muscles surrounding the lower back spasm to try and guard against the unprotected area.

-For all of these reasons it is best to look to other ways to address the stiffness and tightness you are feeling in your lower back.
-Essentially, it is time to look to the muscles of the hips and glutes.
+For all of these reasons, it is best to look to other ways to address the stiffness and tightness you are feeling in your lower back.
+Essentially, it is time to look at the muscles of the hips and glutes or possibly acupuncture therapy.

 Also published on Medium.